Your search results

 • What type of home fits your needs?

-Credit Score & Preapproval: Essentials In The Steps to Buying a House
+Credit Score & Preapproval: Essentials in Buying a House

 Before going further, focus on your current financial health.
 The National Association of Realtors states that 80% of buyers finance their home purchase.
-Obtaining a mortgage is common, but to do that, you need to qualify.
+Obtaining a mortgage is common and one of the main steps to buy a house for the first time, but to do that, you need to qualify.

 There are several steps to qualifying for a mortgage.
 Ultimately, your lender wants to know you have the financial means and skill to make payments on time.
 To do that, they look at all of the details you can offer.